dressyspider/UNofficial-LiteDoge-Wallet-Installer/README.md

  - Download the the latest LiteDoge snapshot.
 As of right now, that is v2-26-21.
  - Unzip the wallet file.
  - Unzip the snapshot files.
+ - Create a desktop shortcut to launch the LiteDoge wallet from the chosen location.
- - Create a desktop shortcut to launch the LiteDoge wallet from the desktop folder structure.
+ - Create a desktop shortcut to launch the LiteDoge wallet backup folder from the chosen location.
  - Launch the LiteDoge wallet.
  - Create an initial back of the LiteDoge wallet file. (wallet.dat only)